+Upon turnover, vouchers must be provided to Mainstream-eligible families.

-When the PHA is awarded Mainstream vouchers, these vouchers must be used for new admissions to the PHA's program from the waiting list.
-The PHA must lease these vouchers by pulling the first Mainstream-eligible family from its tenant-based waiting list.
-PHAs are not permitted to reassign existing participants to the program in order to make regular tenant-based vouchers available.
-Further, the PHA may not skip over Mainstream-eligible families on the waiting list because the PHA is serving the required number of Mainstream families.
+The PHA will not operate a separate Mainstream waiting list.
+When vouchers are available, the PHA will pull the first Mainstream-eligible family from its tenant-based waiting list.
+The Pha will not skip over Mainstream-eligible families on the waiting list because the PHA is serving the required number of Mainstream families.